-5. The Director of the Office or his or her designee shall investigate any complaint that a teacher, administrator, principal, coach or other staff member or member of a board of trustees of a school district has violated a provision of NRS 388.121 to 388.145, inclusive, and sections 2, 3 and 4 of this act.
-If a complaint alleges criminal conduct or an investigation leads the Director of the Office or his or her designee to suspect criminal conduct, the Director of the Office may request assistance from the Investigation Division of the Department of Public Safety.
+5. The Director of the Office or his or her designee shall investigate any complaint that a teacher, administrator, principal, coach or other staff member or member of a board of trustees of a school district has violated a provision of NRS 388.121 to 388.145,

-- Sec.
-5. NRS 388.121 is hereby amended to read as follows: - 388.121 As used in NRS 388.121 to 388.145, inclusive, and sections 2, 3 and 4 of this act, unless the context otherwise requires, the words and terms defined in NRS 388.122, 388.123 and 388.124 have the meanings ascribed to them in those sections. - Sec.
-6. NRS 388.122 is hereby amended to read as follows: - 388.122 I. "Bullying" means a [willful act which is] written, verbal or electronic expression or a physical [, or a course of conduct on the part of one or more persons which is not authorized by law and which exposes a person repeatedly and over time to one or more negative actions which is highly offensive to a reasonable person] act or gesture, or any combination thereof, that is directed at a pupil or group of pupils and: - [1.
-Is intended to cause or actually causes the person to suffer harm or serious emotional distress; - 2.
-Exploits an imbalance in power between the person engaging in the act or conduct and the person who is the subject of the act or conduct: - 3.
+Sec.
+5. NRS 388.121 is hereby amended to read as follows:

+388.121 As used in NRS 388.121 to 388.145, inclusive, and sections 2, 3 and 4 of this act, unless the context otherwise requires, the words and terms defined in NRS 388.122, 388.123 and 388.124 have the meanings ascribed to them in those sections.

+Sec.
+6. NRS 388.122 is hereby amended to read as follows:

+388.122 1.
+"Bullying" means [a willful act which is] written, verbal or electronic expressions or physical [, or a course of conduct on the part of one or more persons which is not authorized by law and which exposes a person repeatedly and over time to one or more negative actions which is highly offensive to a reasonable person] acts or gestures, or any combination thereof, that are directed at a person or group of persons, or a single severe and willful act or expression that is directed at a person or group of persons, and:

+- [1.
+Is intended to cause or actually causes the person to suffer harm or serious emotional distress: - 2.
+Exploits an imbalance in power between the person engaging in the act or conduct and the person who is the subject of the act or conduct; - 3.
 Poses a threat of immediate harm or actually inflicts harm to another person or to the property of another person; - 4.
 Places the person in reasonable fear of harm or serious emotional distress; or - 5.
-Creates an environment which is hostile to a pupil by interfering with the education of the pupil. - (a) Has the effect or can reasonably be expected to have the effect of: - (1) Physically harming a pupil or damaging the property of a pupil; or - (2) Placing a pupil in reasonable fear of physical harm to the pupil or damage to the property of the pupil; or - (b) Interferes with the rights of a pupil by: - (1) Creating an intimidating or hostile educational environment for the pupil; or - (2) Interfering with the academic performance of the pupil or the ability of the pupil to participate in or benefit from services, activities or privileges provided by a school; or - (c) Is an act or conduct described in paragraph (a) or (b) and is based upon the: - (1) Actual or perceived race, color, national origin, ancestry, religion, gender, sexual orientation, physical or mental disability of a pupil, or any other distinguishing characteristic or background of a pupil; or
+Creates an environment which is hostile to a pupil by interfering with the education of the pupil.] - (a) Have the effect of: - (1) Physically harming a person or damaging the property of a person; or - (2) Placing a person in reasonable fear of physical harm to the person or damage to the property of the person; or - (b) Interfere with the rights of a person by: - (1) Creating an intimidating or hostile educational environment for the person; or - (2) Substantially interfering with the academic performance of a pupil or the ability of the person to participate in or benefit from services, activities or privileges provided by a school; or - (c) Are acts or conduct described in paragraph (a) or (b) and are based upon the:

+(1) Actual or perceived race, color, national origin, ancestry, religion, gender identity or expression, sexual orientation, physical or mental disability of a person, sex or any other distinguishing characteristic or background of a person; or or more of those actual or perceived characteristics.